ryanvanmass/ryanvanmass.github.io/_drafts/Plex.md

 ## My Thoughts
 So I have been using Plex for around a month now and honestly its been great while I use android boxes to stream the majority of my TV it does allow me to easily watch some of my favourite shows when I am on the going on my phone and IPad

+## No auto update system

+You have to manually download them new executable and run the installer